pratikrodi/Finanza/README.md

 ## About The Project

-This is an web application made a part of a module to make appointment booking between people a lot easier.
+This is an web application made a part of a module to make Financial appointment booking between people a lot easier.
 The usual process is to exchange mails between people till they find a convenient time.
 But this application can skip this process and book appointment by displaying available slots to users.

 ### Built With